 Since Proteus knows which net class is being routed it will automatically select the specified track style and via style for the route.
 It will also ensure that the route obeys all the configured design rules and will intelligently move around obstacles as it follows the mouse during placement.

-The process for curved routing is exactly the same as for normal routes except that the CTRL button is held down to convert the corners into arcs.
+The process for curved routing is exactly the same as for normal routes except that curved cornering is selected in the route command centre (or toggled with its keyboard shortcut).
 Since curved mode is activated on a user toggle it can easily be applied to some or all of the route being placed.
 Curved routed is also fully design rule aware is otherwise identical to linear route placement.

 When you start to place a route in Proteus, the software attempts to look ahead and and plots a 'shadow track' showing you how to get to the nearest legal destination without violating design rules.
 This shadow track will update as the user guides placement towards the intended destination with the mouse.
 When the shadow track looks right it can be completed automatically by pressing the ENTER key.